sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/cheat_sheet.md

 Fields:

-* filter: Filters for the signals used.
-* name: The waveform title.
-* tock: the number to start the "tock" value.
-Tock is a number in the middle of a clock period for reference.
-* samplerate: The frequency the signals are sampled and homogenized from the VCD file.
+* samplerate: The frequency of the signals is sampled and homogenized from the VCD file.

 * hscale: The horizontal scale for this drawing.

 * clocks: The clocks, the character to use, e.g., pPnN, and the calculated clock period from the VCD.

 * starttime: a list of times in ns/ps used to draw a portion of the waveform.

 * endtime: a list of times in ns/ps used to draw a portion of the waveform.

 * phase_*: optional phase adjustments for signal types.

 * enum_list: shown below, this lets one enumerate the FSM state names

 ### Step 1.25: Update the config file.
 One may want to remove or reorganize the signals.
-One may also want to put the units into something consistent, like ns.
+One may also want to put the units into something consistent, like ns

 ### Step 1.5: Update the *.gtkw file if desired.
 The gtkw file adds hierarchy to the signals listed.
-Below is a sample gtkw file for FIFO listed above:
+Below is a sample gtkw file for FIFO listed above

 ```python
 weighted_round_robin_wrapper.u_fifo_sync_A.i_clk